 Given the size of buses and trucks, which get involved in the vast majority of pile-up accidents on highways, consequences of such crashes are devastating.

 In addition to fatalities and injuries, pile-up accidents also result in tremendous vehicle damage that can total millions of dollars.
-That’s why it’s vital to seek legal help of the best bus accident attorneys in Los Angeles.
+That’s why it’s vital to seek legal help from the best bus accident attorneys in Los Angeles.

 This is especially true if you get into a motor vehicle accident in Los Angeles or elsewhere in California, as the state utilizes the standard of comparative negligence.
-The doctrine determines liability based on upon the degree to which the each party’s negligence contributed to causing the accident.
+The doctrine determines liability based on the degree to which each party’s negligence contributed to causing the accident.

 Unless you want other parties involved in a bus accident to shift more blame onto you than you were actually negligent for, being legally represented is critical to avoid unfair settlements.